ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 # Welcome to the Genome assembly, curation and validation workshop!

-Today you´ll learn how to assemble a whole genome, EBP-Nor style!
+Today you'll learn how to assemble a whole genome, EBP-Nor style!

 After attending the workshop you should:
 - know about the most-used approaches for genome assembly